 Let’s first define what we mean by the concept of an office “neighborhood”.
 Then, we’ll offer advice for deploying them effectively and explore the technology you’ll need to enable a flexible neighborhood strategy.

-What is a neighborhood?
+What is an office neighborhood?

 In the office context, a neighborhood is a working environment – a section of the office – intended for a specific segment of the workforce.
 As long as there’s a reason why a certain person or group of people sit where they do, by organizational design, a neighborhood exists.